 MagWeb’s Nickel Steel Folder has 170 excel files listing magnetic properties of these materials, produced by 7 manufacturers.
 Of these, 116 files contain B(H) magnetization/permeability curves while 64 files contain core loss curves.
 For a full list of commercial names of all these materials, please click on MagWeb Database – E. Nickel Steels.

 By downloading this folder, you will have 170 files on properties of all Nickel Steels manufactured world wide at your finger tips!

-Please review the User Manual for more information on the 64 “Nickel Steels” contained in this folder.
+Please review the User Manual for more technical information on the magnetic properties of these classic materials.

 This website is designed for automated download of Folders (containint the magnetic property files) via credit card.
 If you wish to purchase via quote/purchase order, please email to firstname.lastname@example.org